HarshitaKAM/SER502-Language-Design/README.md

 ## Video Link

-Video presentation can be viewed at: [link to video].
+Video presentation can be viewed at: https://youtu.be/2LtqRqBYfpw

 ## Repository structure